alda-lang/alda/player/doc/alda-osc-api.md

     * To _replace_ a pattern's contents, send a bundle that starts with `/pattern/foo/clear` and is followed by a number of `/pattern/foo/midi/note` messages.
-  * `/midi/volume` - append a MIDI channel volume control change message to the pattern's contents
+  * `/midi/volume` - append a MIDI expression control change message to the pattern's contents
     * See `/track/1/midi/volume`
   * `/midi/panning` - append a MIDI panning control change message to the